 NEIL IRISH has designed over 20 shows for GSC, including all of those in 2019.
 Neil's designs have been seen nationally and international including the Royal Academy of Music, Opera Holland Park, New Zealand Opera, Hong Kong and New York.
-Neil's set design for our recent production of All's Well That Ends Well is nominated for the 2019 Off-West End Theatre Awards.
+Neil's set design for our recent production of All's Well That Ends Well was nominated for the 2019 Off-West End Theatre Awards.

 MARK DYMOCK's recent lighting designs include One Man, Two Guv'nors (New Wolsey/Nuffield Theatre), regional premieres of Once and Clydebourne Park, as well as numerous shows at The Watermill and Derby Theatres.

 MATT EATON has been Sound Designer on 17 GSC's shows.
 He is also a composer and sound artist, whose work has been heard on Channel 4, BBC Three, Nintendo Games and at The Trafalgar Studios and Jermyn Street Theatre.
-Matt is currently nominated in the Best Sound category for our recent production of All's Well That Ends Well in the 2019 Off-West End Theatre Awards.
+Matt is currently a Finalist in the Best Sound category for our recent production of All's Well That Ends Well in the 2019 Off-West End Theatre Awards.

 LAURA WESTON is our Movement Director.
 Laura last worked with GSC in 2017 on our Speigeltent show, The Legend of King Arthur.
 She is one of the Co-Founders of State of Flux, a physical theatre company.

 ANETT BLACK is Associate Designer on Macbeth, and has worked on 14 of our previous shows.
-She is nominated, with Neil, for our recent production of All's Well That Ends Well is nominated for in the 2019 Off-West End Theatre Awards.
+She is nominated, with Neil, for our recent production of All's Well That Ends Well was nominated for in the 2019 Off-West End Theatre Awards.

 INDIANA LOWN-COLLINS is Associate Director for Macbeth.
 Indiana is GSC's trainee Assistant Director and Producer, a permanent member of the GSC team.